 Joann I (Assistant Professor, Mathematics Education)

-Christa Jackson (Assistant Professor, Mathematics Education)
+Christa Jackson (Associate Professor, Mathematics Education)

 Larysa Nadolny (Assistant Professor, Instructional Technology)